Pruthvik007/MERN-APP/README.md

 To run this application locally, follow these steps:

-1.Clone the repository: git clone <repository_url>
+1.Clone the repository: git clone https://github.com/Pruthvik007/MERN-APP.git

+2.Navigate to the server directory: cd employee-app-server

-2.Install the dependencies: npm install
+3.Install the dependencies: npm install

-3.Set up the environment variables (e.g., MongoDB connection URL, JWT secret) in a .env file.
+4.Set up the environment variables (e.g., MongoDB connection URL, JWT secret) in a .env file.

-4.Start the server: npm start
+5.Start the server: npm start

-5.Navigate to the client directory: cd client
+6.Navigate to the client directory: cd employee-app-ui

-6.Install the client dependencies: npm install
+7.Install the client dependencies: npm install

-7.Start the client: npm start
+8.Start the client: npm start

-8.Access the application in your browser at http://localhost:3000/MERN-APP
+9.Access the application in your browser at http://localhost:3000/MERN-APP

 Please ensure that you have Node.js and MongoDB installed on your system before running the application.